Collecting metrics with built-in Kubernetes monitoring tools

 Part 2 digs into the different data you should track so you can properly monitor your container infrastructure as orchestrated by Kubernetes.
 In this post you will learn how you can manually set up metric collection, storage, and visualization using free, open source tools.

 Handmade Kubernetes monitoring tools

 As briefly introduced in Part 2, Heapster is for now the go-to source for basic resource utilization metrics and events (read and exposed by Eventer) from your Kubernetes clusters.
 Here is how it works.

 cAdvisor is an open source agent that is integrated into the kubelet of a node.
 It automatically discovers all the containers running, and collects data about them: CPU, memory, file system, network… It also collects data about itself and the Docker daemon.
 The kubelet exports these data and re-exposes them via API.

 Heapster runs as a pod on Kubernetes like any other application.
-Its pod discovers all the nodes in the same cluster and then pulls metrics from the kubelet of each node, aggregates them by pod and label, and reports metrics to a monitoring service or storage backend.
+Its pod discovers all the nodes in the same cluster and then pulls metrics from the kubelet of each node, aggregates them by pod and label, and reports metrics to a Kubernetes monitoring tool or storage backend.

 Configuring the collection of Heapster metrics